Reef414/UASMobile/README.md

 # UASMobile
-THIs project was create to fullfill my final mobile learning implementing Firebase
+This project was create to fullfill my final mobile learning implementing Firebase

+This project was building App notes in Android Platform